Jazz Appreciation Month: Women in Jazz

 Jazz Appreciation Month (JAM) was created by the National Museum of American History back in 2002 to celebrate the extraordinary heritage and history of jazz.
 Each year the museum picks a theme and a major musician to commemorate.
-This Closer Reading honors Ella Fitzgerald and women in jazz, while also providing resources for integrating jazz, music, and history across humanities classrooms.
+This Closer Reading honors women in jazz—particularly Nina Simone (the 2021 featured artist for Jazz Appreciation Month) and Ella Fitzgerald (2017)—while also providing resources for integrating jazz, music, and history across humanities classrooms.

 "The First Lady of Song"